cgencer/EQueueSim/README.md

 # EQueueSim
 This is the simulator-code running on GoogleSheets Apps-script for my upcoming boardgame EQueue (offline game)

+NOTE: As the JS-interpreter on GoogleSheets is a bit rusty (EcmaScript 6), language features of modern JS couldn't be implemented efficiently, also missing of OOP-features is result of this.
+I'd be happier to create classes with methods.

 This project is tied quite deeply into the GoogleSheet where I keep all my card-parameters for over 200 cards and action-tiles.
 I will soon also create a simple dummy-sheet to show how it is used to calculate all possibilities, strength curves of each item, etc.